 10. Walk along Las Ramblas, eat lots of tapas, and take as many exciting shots possible (more on that to follow)

-Camp Nou Football Tickets FC Barcelona Real Sociedad
+Camp Nou to watch the FC Barcelona vs. Real Sociedad football match.

 Football Match